jessicarush/react-notes/nextjs_advanced_routing.md

 ### conditionally

-Parallel Routing also allow you to conditionally render a slot based on certain conditions, such as authentication state.
+Parallel Routing also allows you to conditionally render a slot based on certain conditions, such as authentication state.
 This enables fully separated code on the same URL.

 ```javascript
 import { getUser } from '@/lib/auth';